Student Staff

 Hometown: Farmington, New York

-Why are you working as a senior consultant?
+Why are you working as a program assistant?
 Public speaking is something that I have had many opportunities to improve upon.
 I believe that the best way to improve is to give presentations, and that many classes to not give opportunities to do so.
 The Speaking Center provides one with many opportunities to do this.
 I hope to continue to assist students in improving while focusing more of my attention to outreach and make the great services that the speaking center offers known to more people around campus.

 Why should students visit the Speaking Center?
 The Speaking Center provides a wonderful opportunity to get feedback on how to improve a presentation that you have to give.
 Not only that, though; the Speaking Center gives plenty of advice to improve your presentation skills at large.
 If you plan to go into a career that involves presenting or communication (and all careers do to some degree), a visit to the Speaking Center is a must.